benpolinsky/artvsart/notes.md

-Images, probably want to be able to link as well as upload, to save space.
+- Images, probably want to be able to link as well as upload, to save space.

 - adding art in bulk
+  - to background job
+  - api errors:
     - if api is down...
     - tokens are going to expire (on artsy for some reason...)

 - authentication for adding (admins)

 - users who select

-- filter by state
+- filter by state (in backend)

-- results
+- results/stats

-1. Return modal with winner. (let's just implement as a footer for now)
 2. Have options for starting another battle or seeing results.